Orthodox Presbyterian Church: General Assembly

 The OPC's General Assembly is the supreme judicatory, and as such, it is to resolve all doctrinal and disciplinary issues that have not been resolved by the sessions and presbyteries.
 The other duties of the General Assembly include organizing regional churches, calling ministers and licentiates to missionary or other ministries, and reviewing the records from the presbyteries.
 It also arranges internship training for prospective ministers, and oversees diaconal needs.

 The General Assembly meets at least once a year, and is to have, at maximum, 155 voting commissioners, including the moderator and stated clerk of the previous General Assembly, and ministers and ruling elders representing their respective presbyteries.

 Women in ministry

 The OPC does not ordain women as pastors, elders, or deacons.
 At least one congregation allowed women to serve as unordained deaconesses, but that congregation has since closed.

 Missions

 There are 38 mission works and eight active foreign mission fields in the OPC today: in China, Eritrea, Ethiopia, Haiti, Quebec, Uganda, Ukraine, and Uruguay.
+The OPC also has two missionaries currently serving in Japan.
+Japan was, historically, one of the oldest OPC mission works, but has since closed.
 One of the OPC's goals is that "indigenous Reformed churches be established which will provide fellowship and instruction, and make the gospel known in its own culture and in others".

 The OPC's Committee on Home Missions and Church Extension also serves to help sustain and plant congregations in the United States and Canada.
 Their duty is to aid presbyteries in planting congregations, finding pastors, purchasing property and church buildings, and assisting home missionaries.